 "Applicant" means an Owner applying for a Cannabis Business Permit under this Article 16.
 "Bona Fide Order" means an order for the delivery of Cannabis or Cannabis Products to a Customer that includes this information supplied by the Customer: (a) the Customer's name and date of birth; (b) the date Delivery is requested and the address of the real property where the Customer would like the items Delivered; (c) an itemization of the Cannabis items proposed for Delivery and the amount, quantity, and/or volume of each such item; and (d) a statement that the Cannabis or Cannabis Product is not for the purpose of resale.
-"Bona Fide Proof of Identity and Age" means: (a) a valid document issued by a federal, state, or local government, or subdivision or agency thereof, including, but not limited to, a valid motor vehicle operator's license, that contains the name, date of birth, description of physical characteristics, and photo of the person; (b) a valid passport issued by the United States or by a foreign government; or (c) a valid identification card issued to a member of the United States Armed Forces that includes a date of birth and a photo of the person.
+"Bona Fide Proof of Identity and Age" means: (a) a valid document issued by a federal, state, bona Fide Proof of Identity and Age means: (a) a valia document issued by a federal, state, or local government, or subdivision or agency thereof, including, but not limited to, a valid motor vehicle operator's license, that contains the name, date of birth, description of physical characteristics, and photo of the person; (b) a valid passport issued by the United States or by a foreign government; or (c) a valid identification card issued to a member of the United States Armed Forces that includes a date of birth and a photo of the person.